Southwest Cardiothoracic Anaesthesia

 PA- Pressure waveform

-Pulmonary capillary wedge pressue (PCWP or PAOP)
+Pulmonary capillary wedge pressure (PCWP or PAOP)

 Transpulmonary Gradient (TPG)